ashleytagge/startup/README.md

 - [x] **Node.js/Express HTTP service** - I did complete this part of the deliverable.
 - [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.
+    - use verifyAuth as a parameter to secure endpoints
+    - it will stop the endpoint from running if the user isn't authenticated
 - [ ] **Calls to third party endpoints** - I did not complete this part of the deliverable.
 - [ ] **Backend service endpoints** - I did not complete this part of the deliverable.
 - [ ] **Frontend calls service endpoints** - I did not complete this part of the deliverable.